amanekia/Election_Analysis/README.md

 - The county with the highest turnout

 ## Election-Audit Results

-When we run the code we get the following ttxt file as an ouput
+When we run the code we get the following ttxt file as an ouput:

 <img width="296" alt="Screen Shot 2022-10-25 at 5 47 11 PM" src="https://user-images.githubusercontent.com/44278585/197888572-a3f92116-4f16-4a04-9b34-c2e71a9d402a.png">